 7th Month of Pregnancy Diet

 The key is – in moderation!
 Instead of eating a large meal at once, have small portions throughout the day to give your baby the nutrition she needs to grow.
+Moreover, small and frequent meals will also help ease digestion thereby managing nausea and vomiting and gastric discomfort.
 Here are foods that you should eat during this stage of your pregnancy: